 Instructions

 - Transfer the dough to the parchment paper-lined sheet tray and pat into a circle.
 If the dough is sticky, sprinkle a bit of flour on the dough.
 Continue patting the dough until it is about an 8-inch disk.
 Then, use a bench scraper or knife to cut the circle into 8 wedges.
-Pull the wedges out a bit so that there is space in between each scone.
+Pull the wedges out a bit to leave space in between each scone.

-- Freeze the scones for at least 30 minutes.
-This allows the gluten to relax and helps them firm up before baking.
+- Freeze the scones for at least 30 minutes (this allows the gluten to relax and helps them firm up before baking).
+While the scones are freezing, preheat the oven to 400°F.

 - In a small bowl, mix together the turbinado sugar and ground cinnamon.
-Remove the scones from the freezer, then brush the tops with heavy cream.
-Sprinkle the tops with the sugar-cinnamon mixture.
+Remove the scones from the freezer, then brush the tops with a little bit of heavy cream.
+Sprinkle the tops with the cinnamon-sugar mixture.

 - Bake the scones in the preheated oven for 25-28 minutes, or until they’re golden brown and a toothpick inserted in the middle of one comes out clean.